bunnythecompiler/video_app/README.md

 python3 manage.py runserver

-The logins for the already created accounts are
+The logins for the already created test accounts are

 username      email           password
 linus                           123